tcltk/tcl/doc/markdown/string.md

     In the case of **boolean**, **true** and **false**, if the function will return 0, then the *varname* will always be set to 0, due to the varied nature of a valid boolean value.

 [string]{.cmd} [last]{.sub} [needleString]{.arg} [haystackString]{.arg} [lastIndex]{.optarg}
 : Search *haystackString* for a sequence of characters that exactly match the characters in *needleString*.
 If found, return the index of the first character in the last such match within *haystackString*.
 If there is no match, then return -1.
-If *lastIndex* is specified (in any of the forms described in **STRING INDICES**), then only the characters in *haystackString* at or before the specified *lastIndex* will be considered by the search.
+If *lastIndex* is specified (in any of the forms described in [String indices]), then only the characters in *haystackString* at or before the specified *lastIndex* will be considered by the search.
 For example,

     ```
     string last a 0a23456789abcdef 15